9th Annual NIDDK Fellows Scientific Conference

 Let us know if you have special Audiovisual and Other Equipment needs.

-If you have not checked the box for Oral Presentation, you are expected to present a poster during the retreat.
-The fellows will be assigned a date and time for their poster presentation prior to the retreat.
+If you have not checked the box for Oral Presentation, you are expected to present a poster during the conference.
+The fellows will be assigned a date and time for their poster presentation prior to the conference.

 Five Travel Awards of $1,000 each will be given to Fellows for the Best Oral and Poster Presentations.